istresearch/scrapy-cluster/docs/topics/kafka-monitor/design.rst

 The design of the Kafka Monitor stemmed from the need to define a format that allowed for the creation of crawls in the crawl architecture from any application.
 If the application could read and write to the kafka cluster then it could write messages to a particular kafka topic to create crawls.

-Soon enough those same applications wanted the ability to retrieve information about their crawls, stop them, or get information about their clsuter.
+Soon enough those same applications wanted the ability to retrieve information about their crawls, stop them, or get information about their cluster.
 We decided to make a dynamic interface that could support all of the request needs, but utilize the same base code.
 This base code is now known as the Kafka Monitor, which utilizes various Plugins to extend or alter the Kafka Monitor's functionality.

 .. figure:: ../img/KafkaPlugins.png
    :alt: Kafka Plugin Diagram